elysaph/landing-page/README.md

 # landing-page
- Landing Page project from The Odin Project's curriculum
+ Landing Page project from The Odin Project's curriculum.